mad-maths/mad-maths.github.io/_posts/2024-06-16-tensor products.md

 occured when I was dipping my toes into Representation Theory.
 In my efforts to understand this new mystical object, I scoured the internet and quickly realised that there are many interpretations of the tensor.

-This and upcoming blog posts is an attempt to make the different definitions easy to understand, and to show that they are not so different after all!
+This and upcoming blog posts is an attempt to make the different definitions easy to understand, and to show that they are not so different after all.

 This post assumes basic knowledge of vector spaces, basis and quotienting (covered in a previous blog post).